Might your need to be more successful at influencing and persuasion

-Yes it might if you agree with any of the the following statements
+Yes if any of the following apply to you

-- It’s hard not to argue when you disagree with someone’s opinion.
+- It’s hard not to argue when you disagree with someone.

 - But you know from experience that argument leads to yet more argument – it rarely succeeds in changing people’s minds.

 - When someone resists your point of view you do your best to keep calm and reason with them.
-The trouble is that sometimes they won’t listen to reason.
+The trouble is that often they won’t listen to reason.

 - You sometimes fail to achieve your goals at work because your influencing or persuasion skills are not as good as you need them to be.

 - You've always assumed that the best way to persuade people is to reason with them.

 - You find that reasoning with people only works so long as they're open minded.